tomduck/pandoc-eqnos/README.md

+**New in 2.4.0:** Updated to work with pandoc 2.11.

 **New in 2.3.0:** Allow LaTeX equation environment customization.

 **New in 2.2.3:** Fixed XHTML Transitional validation error.

-**New in 2.2.1:** Updated for pandoc 2.10.1.

 [more...](#whats-new)

-pandoc-eqnos 2.3.0
+pandoc-eqnos 2.4.0
 ==================

 *pandoc-eqnos* is a [pandoc] filter for numbering equations and their references when converting markdown to other formats.
 It is part of the [pandoc-xnos] filter suite.
 LaTeX/pdf, html, and epub output have native support.
 Native support for docx output is a work in progress.

 Demonstration: Processing [demo3.md] with pandoc + pandoc-eqnos gives numbered equations and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [docx][docx3] and other formats (including beamer slideshows).

-This version of pandoc-eqnos was tested using pandoc 1.15.2 - 2.10.1,<sup>[1](#footnote1)</sup> and may be used with linux, macOS, and Windows.
+This version of pandoc-eqnos was tested using pandoc 1.15.2 - 2.11.1.1,<sup>[1](#footnote1)</sup> and may be used with linux, macOS, and Windows.
 Bug reports and feature requests may be posted on the project's [Issues tracker].
 If you find pandoc-eqnos useful, then please kindly give it a star [on GitHub].

 See also: [pandoc-fignos], [pandoc-tablenos], [pandoc-secnos] \
 Other filters: [pandoc-comments], [pandoc-latex-extensions]